gruevyhat/ik/house_rules.md

 ## PROWL
 This ability grants a +2 to Sneak checks in addition to other effects stated in IKFMF.
 It does not, however, confer invisibility.
 Prowling characters can still be seen if they fail a Sneak check; they just can't be hit by ranged attacks from more than 5" away.

+## HUGE STATURE
+If a weapon has both two-handed and one-handed attack modifiers, the Ogrun may use the weapon one-handed with the (lower) two-handed modified.
+If the weapon may not usually be used one-handed, the Ogrun may use it one-handed with a -2 penalty.